aster-void/fibperf/README.md

 - Gleam (no env read) (no compile, runs gleam run)
 - Clang C (no env read) (I'm not familiar with optimization flags)
 - GCC C (no env read)

-## How to see the results

-(this part is all my guess)

-the result of `time` command has 3 parts.

-`real`: time it actually took.

-`user`: total time each CPU core spent on the command.

-`sys`: syscall? idk

 ## Directories